zhgzhg/TinyDI/README.md

   * You may use Lombok to reduce the boilerplate code
 * Primitive types are always converted to their wrappers (for e.g. int -> Integer, long -> Long, etc...)
 * Nulls are not considered as valid dependency injection values
-* Android and GraalVM native images require serialization of component scanning to be saved at build time
+* Android, and GraalVM native images require serialization of the component scanning to be saved at build time

 Further Reading
 ---------------

 Consult with the [wiki](https://github.com/zhgzhg/TinyDI/wiki) and the [API documentation](https://zhgzhg.github.io/TinyDI/) for more information.